 Getting your exposure correct in-camera saves you time from fiddling around in post.
 And, as you progress your career in photography, it’s one of those fundamental things you need to know how to do.
+If you haven’t watched part 1 yet, you can watch part 1 here.
 Setting your display brightness manually, referring to the histogram, enabling the highlight alert, and using a flat picture profile are some of the ways that’ll help you to achieve a correct exposure in-camera.
 In this video, photographer Pye Jirsa from SLR Lounge takes it a step further and discusses whether you should expose to the left, or to the right:

 When you take a photo by exposing to the right, you expose for the highlights.
 This can land you with images that appear underexposed except at some bright spots.
 You can recover the underexposed images to some extent in post, but you’ll end up with grainy images with artifacts.